 Scottsville Lake in southern Albemarle County has been added to the Catchable Trout Stocking Program as a Priority A water.
 Ivy Creek Park Pond in the City of Lynchburg has been added as a Urban Trout water.

 Big Stony Creek (Mountain Fork)(Wise and Scott counties), Little Stony Creek (Scott County), and Little Tumbling Creek (Smyth and Tazewell Counties) have been added to the list of streams managed as Catch and Release.

-An interactive mapping application for stocked trout waters and special regulation trout waters is now available on DGIF's website (Note: Certain browsers do not work as well as others.
-If you experience issues, please consider Google Chrome).
+An interactive mapping application for stocked trout waters, special regulation trout waters, and wild trout waters is available on DGIF's website.

 Lake Tams in the City of Staunton will not be stocked January-May 2015 due to the impoundment being renovated by the City.

 Thompson WMA Pond continues to experience periodic leaking through its water discharge structure.
 While the Agency is working to address the situation, Thompson WMA Pond will be stocked as a category A water, provided water levels are sufficient to accomplish the stockings.